 Various medications are used to treat restless legs syndrome, including dopamine agents, sleeping aids, anticonvulsants, and pain relievers.
 Your doctor may also prescribe iron if you have low iron levels.

 There are also several medications that treat insomnia, including:

 - Over the counter drugs such as antihistamines including diphenhydramine (such as Benadryl).
 These drugs should be used short term and in conjunction with changes in sleep habits.

-- Medications used to treat sleep problems such as Ambien, Belsomra, Sonata, and Lunesta.
+- Medications used to treat sleep problems such as eszopiclone (Lunesta), suvorexant (Belsomra), zaleplon (Sonata), and zolpidem (Ambien).